Aveek-Saha/TwitterFakeNet/README.md

 ## Creating Features

-Apart from the the number of friends, followers, lists and statuses, we need some more meaningful features for classification.
+Apart from the number of friends, followers, lists and statuses, we need some more meaningful features for classification.
 There is no point in adding any manually engineered graph features since the graph neural networks and node2vec algorithms used for classification will automatically determine the best features to use during training.

 So instead features generated from the text from both user bio descriptions and tweets will be used.
 The features we'll be generating are from-